MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.132.md

 9. Duties in the Event of Damage or Loss

-In addition to the requirements of section 14 (Duties in the Event of Damage or Loss) of the Basic Provisions (§ 457.8):
+In addition to the requirements of section 14 of the Basic Provisions (§ 457.8):

 (a) If you discover damage, or if you intend to claim an indemnity on any insured unit, you must give us notice of probable loss: